vatesfr/xen-orchestra/docs/docs/backups-and-dr/scale-and-security/immutability.md

 ### Object storage {#object-storage}

 The first approach leverages **object storage solutions** like Amazon S3, where immutability is enforced using features such as [Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html).
-In this setup, the storage provider itself manages the retention period.
-Once enabled, backups created by XO cannot be deleted or modified until the lock expires, providing an extra layer of security.
+In this setup, the storage provider itself manages the retention period, and it applies it to every object as soon as it is uploaded.

+Object Lock protects object _versions_ rather than making files read-only, so XO's own operations keep succeeding on a locked bucket and the protection works differently from what the rest of this page describes.
+Its setup, its compatible backup settings and its cost model are covered in [S3 Object Lock](./object-lock.md).

 ### On-prem immutability {#on-prem-immmutability}

-The second model is an **on-premises immutable repository**.
+The second model, and the subject of the rest of this page, is an **on-premises immutable repository**.
 It uses a lightweight package, installed on the BR host itself.
 This service monitors the repository and enforces immutability at the filesystem level, ensuring that XO cannot delete or overwrite existing backups before the end of the protection period.

 The protection follows a **governance** model: the local root account of the BR host can still lift immutability.
 This is by design, so that an administrator with direct access to the storage always keeps control.